Rare Things for a Rare Life

 He’d always thought in terms of Melazera as the sole power behind the scenes.
 It hadn’t occurred to him there were more: the Lockes in the South, diplomats from foreign countries, the guilds, the Merchants’ Alliance, and so on.

-For nearly half an hour, the king had spoken and Blackhawk had responded with little more than, “Yes, Your Majesty.”
-Yet the king had encouraged him to ask questions… and had answered them.
-Honestly.
-Neither Gaelib nor Caileagh had ever done that.
-They had never engendered a desire to serve them.
+For nearly half an hour, the king had spoken, and Blackhawk had responded with little more than, “Yes, Your Majesty.”
+Yet the king had encouraged him to ask questions…and had answered them—honestly.
+Neither Gaelib Melazera nor Caileagh had ever done that.
+They had never engendered a desire to serve them in return.
 Yet the king had, without ever asking for it.

-All the king wanted was that Blackhawk do his best and follow his conscience.
+All the king wanted was for Blackhawk to do his best and follow his conscience.

-Blackhawk sat in his room, reading an encoded letter from Gaelib.
-It had been less than a week since his last report to the Lord of Lorness.
+Later, Blackhawk sat in his room, reading an encoded letter from Melazera.
+It had been less than a week since his last report to the Earl of Lorness.
 That he’d received any reply at all was unusual.
-For Melazera to be exhilarated by recent developments was unheard of.
+For Gaelib Melazera to be exhilarated by recent developments was unheard of.
 It alarmed him.

-Despite being written in code, the tone of Gaelib’s missive was joyous, including the phrases ‘a magnificent achievement,’ ‘an outstanding coup,’ and ‘beyond all my high expectations.’
-Such was the praise heaped upon Steven for joining the Royal Guard.
+Despite being written in code, the tone of the missive was joyous, including the phrases “magnificent achievement,” “outstanding coup,” and “beyond all my high expectations.”
+Such was the praise for Blackhawk on his induction into the King’s Guard.

-Then he read something that made the hair on his neck stand up.
-Gaelib was ‘ready for the next phase’.
+Then he read something that made his neck hairs stand up.
+Melazera was “ready for the next phase.”
 Blackhawk’s concern wasn’t solely for himself.
 Or, he didn’t think it was.

-He had no idea what the next phase of the plan entailed, but was sure something terrible was about to happen.
-To him.
-To someone else.
-Or to both.
+He had no idea what the next phase of the plan entailed.
+Something terrible was about to happen—to him, to someone else, or to both.
 He knew better than to ask questions.
 That could be fatal.
-Yet, if Gaelib didn’t offer more details…
+Yet, Melazera didn’t offer details…

 Blackhawk pulled the buttons from beneath his shirt, holding them tightly in his hands.

-What am I to do?
-I can’t break away from Gaelib.
-He’d kill me if I tried.
+I can’t break away from Melazera.
+He would kill me.
 Nor can I oppose him.
-It’d be suicide.
+It would be suicide.

 Yet King Edal is a good man.
 A man I’m honored to serve.
 A man who deserves my loyalty.
-But he isn’t, I fear, able to overcome the Lord of Lorness.
-If I can’t find out what those plans are, I’ll be powerless to stop them.
+But he isn’t, I fear, able to overcome Melazera.
+If I don’t learn his plans, I’ll be powerless to stop them.
+But if I appear more interested, he might make me do more.

-Steven forced the irrelevant thoughts aside.
-Especially, the momentary notion of thwarting Gaelib’s plan.
+Blackhawk forced the impotent thoughts aside.
+Especially the momentary notion of thwarting Melazera’s plan.
 That was madness.

 Fairness Crossing

-It had been two years since Rebekah last met Daikon Crispus.
-Finally, orphans adopted by Licht Gegen were entering their thirteenth year and wished to become knights.
+It was two years since Rebekah last met Daikon Crispus.
+Finally, some orphans adopted by Licht Gegen reached twelve years old and wished to become knights.

-Five of them were brought to the Inn at Fairness Crossing by their adoptive parents to meet Tomas Bekh.
-There, they were given a test to demonstrate they were intelligent and resilient enough to become knights.
+Their adoptive parents brought five of them to the inn at Fairness Crossing to meet Tomas Bekh.
+He gave them a test.
 They would travel to the Kiss on Shining Mountain, relying on each other and J’shua.

 Rebekah gave the boys instructions and bid them a good journey.

 After they left, she followed at a distance to make sure they reached their destination unmolested.
-It was a five-day journey on foot.
+It was at least a three-day journey on foot.
 She was pleased to see them work together to gather herbs to eat, decide which way to go, and keep watch as they took turns sleeping.
-When they saw the Kiss above them, they began singing.
+When the Kiss came into view above them, they began singing.

 Daikon Crispus met them with a big smile.
 He pointed to the Kiss, where another knight stepped into view.
 “Follow Daikon Angus.”
 He watched them bound away.